felangel/bloc/docs/flutterfirestoretodostutorial.md

 ## User Repository

-Create a new package at the root level of our app called `useer_repository`.
+Create a new package at the root level of our app called `user_repository`.

 Inside our `user_repository` create the following folder/file structure.